 Tournament Play: The races of matches in the tournament will be determined by the team cap for that event.
 All Teams must be ready to play when they are posted on the bracket.
 Any match that has not started within 5 minutes may be forfeited at the Tournament Directors discretion.
 Corking is done before each match to determine Home Team, the Home Team then throws first.
 Corking is also done when a tie breaker is needed.
 Who corks first when corking: The team on the top of any match as seen on the Compusport bracket corks first.
 Who goes first in corking remotely has no material influence on the corking outcome or the eventual game outcome because there are no darts in the board, each player throws, as in a traditional cork.
 This method is merely used to keep things moving.

 How to cork: The cork is a one round game of Count Up with a double bull as found in the league selection menu.
 Each team elects a player to cork.
 The selected player will throw all three darts.
 The highest score after three darts for each team wins the cork.
-If there is a tie, then the other two players on the teams will start a second game of Count Up making the opposite team home.
+If there is a tie, then the other two players on the teams will start a second game of Count Up with top team on the compusport bracket remaining team home.
 If, in extraordinary circumstances, there is still a tie after both people on each team have thrown three darts, then repeat the process until the tie is broken.

 The tournament team caps, games and format will be noted on the NADO website registration page and is subject to change from event to event.
 The Qualifier winner’s bracket will be a race to 4 wins.
 The qualifier loser’s bracket will be a race to 3 wins.
 The 8 team Finals will be a race to 4 wins in both brackets.
 We will cork for the start and cork for tie-breaker games (Game 7 in qualifier winner’s bracket, game 5 in qualifier loser’s bracket and game 7 in the finals).
 Loser starts next game except tiebreaker games.
 Tiebreaker game will be the same as game 1 of the match.